TapasRoy0497/Embedded-System/README.md

 # Embedded-System
-This repository contains code materials of different modules which are part of learning in Embedded System
+This is a repository containing code materials of different modules which are part of learning in Embedded System.